onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-Mic drop with gas mask and the hose going into my pants - or do a “you spin me right round” impression with the music on?
-Copyrights for 2-3 sec?

 We need to give an offramp - a redemption arc to those that have wrong us - otherwise they will cling to power.
 If a better system is inevitable - why prolong it by fighting and punishing.
 Tit for tat with forgiveness beats tit for tat in a repeated prisoners dilemma.
 The greatest jubilee should not be a debt jubilee but a moral one - start opening your books and you will be forgiven everything, but only if you go all the way and migrate completely to transparency and openness within a specific timeframe.
 From this point onward - align or fade into itrelevance